rydmike/theme_demo/README.md

 ```

-This is what it looks like in action:
+This is what it looks like in action.
+It behaves like a `SwitchListTile`, where you can either tap the entire tile or the switch, but in this case with three options instead of just an ON/OFF switch.

 <img src="https://github.com/rydmike/theme_demo/blob/master/resources/switch_key_value_db.gif?raw=true" alt="Database switch" width="650"/>

 *Using UI to dynamically change the used key-value DB implementation.*

-The themed `ToggleButtons` look different when the key-value DB implementation is switched.
+Above, the themed `ToggleButtons` look different when the key-value DB implementation is switched.
 This is because different theme settings defined with **FlexColorScheme**, had been configured using the different key-value DB implementations.
 When we switch implementation, the settings persisted in each implementation is loaded and the theme changes to it.

 That's it for being able to switch in different key-value DB implementation using only **Riverpod**.
 Perhaps there is an easier way, but this worked well and that was the aim of this part of the demo.
-How useful it is, depends on what you use it for.
-The key-value database swapping used in this application is not really the most relevant use case.
+How useful it is depends on what you use it for.
+The key-value database swapping used in this example, is perhaps not the most relevant use case.

 > **Use Cases**
 >